Post-secondary educational organizations in the United States: American Association of University Professors

-The American Association of University Professors (AAUP) states purpose “to define fundamental professional values and standards for higher education, and to ensure higher education's contribution to the common good” (AAUP, 2006).
+The American Association of University Professors (AAUP) stated purpose is "to define fundamental professional values and standards for higher education, and to ensure higher education's contribution to the common good".
 Established in 1915, the organization began at a time when there were concerns over academic freedom.
 Also an era of laissez-faire economics, there was increased need for labor unionizing.
 University professors organized themselves to ensure their rights and freedoms in academic scholarship, ironically catalyst from a debate over economics.
-While the organization is best known for the protection of academic freedom, the AAUP also promotes shared democratic governance for postsecondary education in the United States.
+The organization advocates for the protection of academic freedom and promotes shared democratic governance for postsecondary education in the United States.

 American Federation of Teachers

 The American Federation of Teachers (AFT) was founded in 1916 to promote the professional interests of teachers, including their economic and social interests through affiliation with international unionization.
 The organization hosts the Quality Education Standards in Teaching (QuEST) conference.
-Their site includes numerous reports and publications, a legislative action center as well as other important information.